(circa December 21)

 Meditate upon the Sun, on the hidden energies lying

-dormant in winter, not only in the Earth but within
+dormant in winter, not only in

 ourselves.
 Think of birth not as the start of life but as

 its continuance.
-Welcome the return of the God.
+Welcome the return of

 After a time cease and stand once again before the